lsst-sqre/sqr-046/index.rst

   Users would have to create GitHub accounts.
 - Very little ability for user support around authentication of account metadata.
 - Some distant possibility that GitHub would be unhappy with us using their service in this way.

+Compared to the current identity.lsst.org system, this is missing:

+- Support for federated identity, authentication from one's home institution, and linking multiple identities.